minha3/labeling_and_pairing/readme.md

 The idea of this project is to help review, modify, retrain the labels suggested by a machine learning model.

+Labels and images are taken from [K-Fashion dataset](https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=realm&dataSetSn=51).

 <img src="./images/sample1.png">

 ## Processes